flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

 ---

+??? tip "Quick Start"
-## MSFS Start from Gate or Runways
+    MSFS Start from Gate or Runways

     Microsoft Flight Simulator allows you to start your flight from cold & dark at a gate or directly from the runway with the aircraft ready for takeoff.
     For this guide, we assume you started cold & dark at the gate and taxied to the runway holding point as per the previous chapters of this beginner guide.
     If you did start on the runway, you can skip the first part (Lineup) and directly continue reading [Takeoff](#2-takeoff).

 ## Prerequisites